Best Double Play Deal

 CenturyLink’s speeds are workable for the average Internet user, but power users, techies, and other intensive daily users are likely to get frustrated with the lower-than-average upload speeds.
 Weather also tends to affect DSL more than other technologies, since phone lines are prone to interference from weather, environment, and trees.

-Again, the redeeming factor for CenturyLink is their lack of data caps, making them a good choice for 1–2 person “cord cutter” homes that just need basic access for streaming and surfing the web.
+Again, the redeeming factor for CenturyLink is their high ceiling on data use, making them a good choice for 1–2 person “cord cutter” homes that just need basic access for streaming and surfing the web.

 There are a couple snags to watch out for, though: